Monstercraft/MonsterIRC/README.md

 ## Legal

 The entire source code is freely available under the GPLv3 terms.
-Contrary to bogus and automated DMCA claims, no content is under the copyright of Minecraft.
+No content is under the copyright of Minecraft.
 The code is provided purely for educational purposes by the authors as freedom of expression.